canonical/ubuntu-packaging-guide/getting-set-up.rst

 Generally it should be enough to head to https://launchpad.net/+login and enter your email address.
 It will send back an email to you with a link you need to open in your browser.
-(If you don't receive it, check in your Spam folder too.)
+(If you don not receive it, check in your Spam folder too.)

 Next you will have to choose a display name.
 Almost everybody just uses their